cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 draft-01

-- Submitted a draft that specifies notation and cryptographic dependencies, as well including additional authors.
+- Submitted a draft that specifies operations, notation and cryptographic dependencies.

 draft-00